superbderrick/SummerSlider/README.md

 ## SummerSlider.

-The SummerSlider is iOS Custom Slider library in Swift 3.0.
-It is available in a variety of ways (Typically when a slider is used and especially when used in video-related APP).
+The SummerSlider is iOS Custom Slider library.(Swift 3.0) It is available in a variety of ways (Typically when using a slider.
+And when creating video-related apps).
 And I introuce various usecases to use SummerSlider.
 A typical use case is the parts where the advertisement of the video player comes out. like the Youtube Player UI.
-And the part where the advertisement comes out.
-If we use Google's IMA SDK and apple's AVPlayer API.
-IT will continue to add various use cases.
+And the part where the advertisement comes out If we use Google's IMA SDK with AVPlayer API.
+It will continue to add various use cases.

 ## How to install.